malmgrenola/square-circles/README.md

 1. As a customer, I want to be able to schedule a reservation and put it into a basket.
 2. As a customer, I want to be able to make purchases based on my basket items.

-#### Check in goals

-1. As a visitor I want to be able to check in so I can get access to the facilities.

 #### Review and rate goals

 1. As a visitor, I want to review and rate the facilities so I can let others know what I think.